TeamRizu/outfox-wiki/content/user-guide/meta/faq.md

 Open `Toasties`, drop the game Toasty folder there.
 (The game can come with 2 toasties in the installer options)

-## Q: I have an ancient Intel Card and the game does nothing but crash!
+## I have an ancient Intel Card and the game does nothing but crash!

 If your log shows `WDDM1.0` or `WDDM1.1` at the end of the graphics card name: